Luis Daoíz y Torres: Dos de Mayo

 As part of the Treaty of Fontainebleau, French troops began to arrive in Spain and occupy strategic points.
 Marshal Joachim Murat was ordered to Madrid with 30,000 troops and began taking control of the main palaces and barracks of the city, which had just 2-4,000 Spanish troops in its garrison.
 The presence of a French garrison was resented by much of the populace and Daoíz himself had to be restrained from fighting a duel with a French soldier he overheard insulting Spain in a tavern.
 On 2 May a crowd, hearing of French plans to send members of the Spanish royal family away to France, gathered outside the Royal Palace in Madrid to protest.
-It is not known how the fighting started, but the British consul, John Hunter, recorded that by 11 am French troops were firing musket volleys into the crowded square and fighting had spread across Madrid.
+It is not known how the fighting started, but British consul John Hunter recorded that by 11 am French troops were firing musket volleys into the crowded square and fighting had spread across Madrid.
 French troops were dispatched to take possession of the Spanish barracks to secure their arms and ammunition.

 Daoíz, the highest-ranking officer at the Monteleón barracks found himself in command of just 4 officers, 3 NCOs and 10 men.
 He sought reinforcements at his regimental headquarters and returned with the 3rd company of the 2nd Battalion, a further 33 men and 2 officers.
 Daoíz's orders from the local junta were to remain in the barracks and co-operate with French forces but, after conferring with Captain Pedro Velarde y Santillán, he decided that the French troops were hostile to Spain and that they would defend the barracks against any French interference.
 By this time a large crowd of civilians had gathered at the barracks, requesting weapons with which to oppose the French, and Daoíz ordered the armoury opened to them.
 With 9 cannon, and 120 soldiers and armed civilians under his command, Daoíz now made arrangements for the defence of the barracks.
-A battery of 24 pounder guns were placed at the main gate facing into the street and were loaded with canister shot by their military and civilian crews.
+A battery of 24-pounder guns were placed at the main gate facing into the street and were loaded with canister shot by their military and civilian crews.
 A small detachment of French stationed near the barracks were captured by Verlarde and their weapons and ammunition distributed to civilians.